openseg-group/openseg.pytorch/README.md

 **Update on 2019/05/16.**

-**openseg.pytorch** achieves SOTA on **6** different semantic segmentation benchmarks including:

-Cityscapes, ADE20K,  LIP, Pascal-Context, Pascal-VOC, COCO-Stuff.
+We achieve SOTA on **6** different semantic segmentation benchmarks including: Cityscapes, ADE20K,  LIP, Pascal-Context, Pascal-VOC, COCO-Stuff.

-This repository provides source code for OCNet, FastOCNet, DeepLabv3, PSPNet on Cityscapes, ADE20K and LIP benchmarks.
+This repository provides source code for Fast OCNet(OCR), Sparse OCNet(ISA), OCNet, DeepLabv3, PSPNet on all the six benchmarks.
+More benchmarks will be supported latter.

-We will release all the check-points and training log for the below experiments.
+We will consider release all the check-points and training log for the below experiments.

 **82.0%+** on the test set of Cityscapes with only Train-Fine + Val-Fine datasets.